SatzhanZhusipbek/ta_framework_9/README.md

 - **Screenshot Capture** - Screenshots that are taken on test failures with logs.
 - **Element Highlighting** - Important elements are emphasized during test execution.
 - **SOLID Principles** - the project follows the principles.
+- **Cucumber BDD** - the project implements the BDD using step definitions and a feature file.
 ---
 ## **Design Patterns**